 The Tourism Authority of Thailand (TAT; www.tourismthailand.org) offers general information regarding travel in Bangkok and upcountry, and has a useful hot line (tel.
 1672) reachable from anywhere in the kingdom; it's open daily 8am to 8pm.
 Ironically, TAT's offices are not always conveniently located for foreigners who don't read Thai.
 It has a kiosk at Suvarnabhumi International Airport's arrival floor, open daily 8am to 10pm, but their main office is off the beaten track, at 1600 New Phetchaburi Rd., Makkasan, Ratchathewi (tel.
 02250-5500).

 Useful Publications -- TAT produces an enormous number of glossy tourist brochures on destinations, including Bangkok; but beware, many may be outdated.
-Bangkok's free magazines, available in hotel lobbies, are more current.
-Look for Where or Thaiways, with maps, tips, and facts covering Pattaya, Chiang Mai, and Phuket.
-Bangkok Dining & Entertainment specializes mostly in restaurant reviews and nightlife.
-BK Magazine is a fun, free weekly with info on the capital's events (available at any Starbucks).
-English-language daily newspapers Bangkok Post and The Nation have sections devoted to Bangkok must-sees.
+Instead, Bangkok’s free magazines, available in hotel lobbies, are more current.
+Look for BK Magazine (www.bk.asia-city.com); it’s a fun, free weekly with info on the capital’s events.
+English-language daily newspapers Bangkok Post (www.bangkokpost.com) and The Nation (www.nationmultimedia.com) have sections devoted to Bangkok must-sees.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.